DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 but now we were able to leverage Rust to make it faster.

 > There is some overhead in calling to the backend, so sometimes it is faster to simply
-> use javascipt in the frontend instead of doing it in Rust.
+> use javascript in the frontend instead of doing it in Rust.

 This wouldn't hold true for Electron, as both the frontend and backend are javascript on the V8 engine.
-Tauri outperforms Electron in terms of performance with Rust, launch time and memory comsumption.
+Tauri outperforms Electron in terms of performance with Rust, launch time and memory consumption.

 (One thing to note is that for the renderer and frontend JS, Electron might beat Tauri depending on which webview is used.)